yeti0904/ysh/README.md

 ## features
 ysh isn't finish but i'm working on useful features, here is a list of them

- - autocompletion (only file names) (not really a feature i added its built into readline)
+ - autocompletion (files AND commands)
  - multiple commands on one line, here's an example: `printf "hello "; printf "world\n"`